-Story #7: Harvard Gazette
+Story #7: SUP Ethnography Captured by the Harvard Gazette

 Harvard Gazette September 16, 1983: Reaching Out to the Community, Students Both Teach, Learn